Can You Get Unemployment Deferment for Student Loans?

 What is Unemployment Deferment?

-Unemployment Deferment is awarded to those eligible federal student loan borrowers who are seeking unemployment benefits or who are unable to find full-time work.
+Unemployment Deferment is awarded to eligible federal student loan borrowers who are seeking unemployment benefits or who are unable to find full-time work.

-It’s important to note that in most cases, interest will continue accruing during any deferment period.
-In practice, this means that the balance owed on outstanding loans would keep growing.
+It’s important to note that if you have unsubsidized loans or Direct PLUS loans, interest will continue accruing during any deferment period.
+This means the balance owed on outstanding loans would keep growing.
+So, over the life of the loan, a short-term savings from deferring repayment could mean owing more in the end.

 In addition to having a larger loan amount due down the line, future interest is calculated on top of the new balance.
+Therefore, borrowers pay interest on top of interest, potentially resulting in higher monthly payments than before the deferment.

 What Types of Student Loans Are Eligible for Unemployment Deferment?

-• National Direct Student Loans (NDSL Loans)
+• Direct Loans

-• Federal Family Education Loans (FEEL Loans)
+• Family Education Loans (FEEL Loans)

-• Federal Stafford Loans
+• Stafford Loans

-• Federal Perkins Loans
+• Perkins Loans

-• Federal PLUS Loans
+• PLUS Loans

-• Federal Consolidation Loans
+• Direct Consolidation Loans

-It’s important to note that if a borrower received federal student loans before July 1, 1993, they may qualify for other deferments.
+In addition, if a borrower received federal student loans before July 1, 1993, they may qualify for other deferments.

 Who is Eligible for Unemployment Deferment?